Skip to content

 Construct a standalone inline array.

-Array([1, 2, 3]) builds an inline array; Array([1, 2, 3], multiline=True) lays it out one item per line with indent indentation.
-Such an array is detached until assigned into a document (doc[k] = arr).
+Array([1, 2, 3]) builds an inline array; multiline=True lays items out one per line with indent.

 multiline property writable